Spiean03/BibFile_CleanUp/README.md

 \AtEveryBibitem{\clearfield{xxx}}
 \AtEveryCitekey{\clearfield{yyy}}
 ```
 commands to clear the field conditionally for selected type and I tried, spend couple of hours figuring it out, it didn't do anything at all and got annoyed.
+So the brute-force solution is to just remove the unwanted entries from the .bib-file.

 So, why U not use Python instead?
 Here is a script that removes unwanted entries from your .bib file.
 No worries, a new file is created and the old one will remain unchanged.